 We offer specialist training to young musicians between the ages of eight and 18 with exceptional potential, and the ability to achieve that potential.
 Even absolute beginners as young as four years old can study with us through our Young Strings Project.
-We train young musicians to a level where they could gain a place at a senior conservatoire or music college and we offer preparation for the Associated Board exams to grade eight and diploma levels
+We train young musicians to a level where they could gain a place at a senior conservatoire or music college and we offer preparation for the Associated Board exams to grade eight and diploma levels.

 Lauren Zhang, FTCL(piano), LRSM (piano), LTCL (violin):

-Lauren achieved distinction in the Licentiate of the Royal Schools of Music exam in piano performance, and the Licentiate of Trinity College London in violin performance, respectively, at the age of 12.
-She achieved the fellowship of Trinity College London in Piano recital at the age of 13.
+Lauren achieved distinction in the Licentiate of the Royal Schools of Music exam in piano performance and the Licentiate of Trinity College London in violin performance respectively, at the age of 12.
+She achieved the fellowship of Trinity College London in piano recital at the age of 13.

-Recently Lauren was awarded the First prize of the prestigious Emanuel Piano Trophy which is open to the winner of the top senior piano award at any Music Festival held in the previous year.
+In 2016, Lauren was awarded the first prize in the prestigious Emanuel Piano Trophy which is open to the winner of the top senior piano award at any music festival held in the previous year.

 The competition was adjudicated by Christopher Elton, Professor Emeritus of the Royal Academy of Music, who said of her performance of Ravel:

 “She played a remarkable ‘Scarbo’ and was really impressive – not just her virtuosity, but the ability to make the piece sound ‘French’ and to play with subtlety.”

 Lauren is interested in history, biology and physics and in her spare time she enjoys reading, fencing and chamber music.